On the initial boundary value problem for the vacuum Einstein equations and geometric uniqueness: The expanded system of spacetime metrics and wave maps

 Note here (as is also mentioned in Remark~\ref{N_g_con}) we prescribe the initial value for $F_*(N_g)$ in \eqref{i3} {instead of $F_*(\cN_g)$ with a general choice of $\cN_g$.} We choose $F_*(N_g)$ here and in the following analysis because the corner compatibility conditions in this case have simpler expressions.
 One can also analyze the case with more general $F_*(\cN_g)$ by following the same lines below.

 Recall that $({\bf I}, {\bf B})$ denotes the geometric initial-boundary data as in \eqref{i1}-\eqref{b1}.
-We will make the following assumptions on the global data $({\bf I},{\bf B})$ in \eqref{i1}-\eqref{b1} throughout the paper: \begin{enumerate} \item The Riemanian metric $\g$ and symmetric bilinear form $\k$ in \eqref{i1} satisfy the constraint equations \eqref{constraint}. \item The global initial data $E_0:S\to S_0$ is diffeomorphism in a neighborhood of $\Si$, and for a corner neighborhood $U$ the restricted map $E_0|_U: S \cap U \to S_0\cap U_0$ in \eqref{i3} is an orientation preserving diffeomorphism onto its image in $S_0$. \item The vector field {$E_1|_U:S\cap U\to E_0^*(TM)|_{S_0\cap U_0}$} is transverse to $S_0$, and at the corner $E_1|_\Si$ is tangent to $\cC_0$. \item The map $G|_U: \cC\cap U \to \cC_0\cap U_0$ in \eqref{b3} is the restriction of a diffeomorphism $\cC \to \cC_0$ which is both orientation and time-orientation preserving. \end{enumerate}
+We will make the following assumptions on the global data $({\bf I},{\bf B})$ in \eqref{i1}-\eqref{b1} throughout the paper: \begin{enumerate} \item The Riemanian metric $\g$ and symmetric bilinear form $\k$ in \eqref{i1} satisfy the constraint equations \eqref{constraint}. \item The global initial data $E_0:S\to S_0$ is diffeomorphism in a collar neighborhood of $\Si$ in $S$, and for an ST-corner neighborhood $\cU$ the restricted map $E_0|_\cU: S \cap \cU \to S_0\cap \cU_0$ in \eqref{i3} is an orientation preserving diffeomorphism onto its image in $S_0$. \item The vector field {$E_1|_\cU:S\cap \cU\to E_0^*(TM)|_{S_0\cap \cU_0}$} is transverse to $S_0$, and at the corner $E_1|_\Si$ is tangent to $\cC_0$. \item The map $G|_\cU: \cC\cap \cU \to \cC_0\cap \cU_0$ in \eqref{b3} is the restriction of a diffeomorphism $\cC \to \cC_0$ which is both orientation and time-orientation preserving. \end{enumerate}

 We will use $(I, B)$ to denote the local extended (or gauged) initial-boundary data raised from $({\bf I},{\bf B})$, i.e.~$I=(q,k,E_0,E_1),~B=(G,[\s],\Theta)$ on the initial and boundary surface of $U$ as in \eqref{i3}-\eqref{b3}.
 One can always choose the appropriate gauge source functions (locally) so that the extended initial-boundary data $(I,B)$ satisfy the following conditions: \begin{enumerate} \item The Lorentz metric $q$ is chosen so that the induced metric on $S\cap U$ by $q$ is equal to the restriction of $\g$ from \eqref{i1} on $S\cap U$, i.e. in a standard corner chart $q_{ij}=\g_{ij}$ for $i,j=1,2,3$ on $\{t_0=0\}$, and we consider $q_{0\a}~(\a=0,1,2,3)$ as free gauge source functions. \item The symmetric bilinear form $k$ is chosen so that the induced symmetric 2-tensor on $S\cap U$ by $k$ is equal to the restriction of $\k$ from \eqref{i1} on $S\cap U$, i.e.~in a standard corner chart $k_{ij}=\k_{ij}$ for $i,j=1,2,3$ on $\{t_0=0\}$, and we consider $k_{0\a}~(\a=0,1,2,3)$ as free gauge source functions. \item The gauge source functions $(q_{0\a}, k_{0\a})$ are chosen so that $\Box_{g}x_0^{\a}=0$ on $S$, which is exactly the gauge constraint $V_g = 0$ listed explicitly in \eqref{i3}. \end{enumerate}